supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 supervisely release
 ```

 After it's done, you can find your app in the Apps section of the platform and run it in the Labeling Tool without running the code locally.
-Let's check it.
 The steps are the same as in the previous step, but this time we'll be launching the actual application.
 In this tutorial the app's name in config.json is `Labeling Tool template`, so we'll find it in the list and click `Run`.

 ## Summary